Small Business Real Estate Loans - 25 Year Fixed Rates

 * please contact us for details or to see if your business is eligible

-There is a little known feature of the 504 that allows "small manufacturers" to borrow more money under the program than other types of businesses.
+Small business real estate loans are available via a little known feature of the 504 that allows "small manufacturers" to borrow more money under the program than other types of businesses.
 Specifically, if you have an NAICS code of 31, 32 or 33 and all of your production facilities are in the United States, then you can borrow as much as $5.5 million on a 504 2nd mortgage and you can do it multiple times without having your eligibility "capped."

 This guideline is designed to promote manufacturing in the U.S. by small and mid-sized businesses.